 - Heavy-duty: A heavy-duty adhesive (sometimes labeled “for exteriors”) is best for outdoor work, as well as for securing heavy drop cloths and protecting such stick-resistant surfaces as concrete, brick, stucco, and lacquered paints.
 Weather-resistant tapes should be removed within seven days.

 - Special purpose: If your room has laminate or wood floors (unfinished, or coated in polyurethane or lacquer), protect the floors with rosin paper and tape specially designed for these materials.

-Using proprietary technology, ProMask Painter’s Tape has specially designed edges that prevent paint bleeding and seepage, especially when applied to wooden, lacquered, and laminated surfaces.
+Using proprietary technology, IPG ProMask Blue Premium 14-Day Masking Tape has specially designed edges that prevent paint bleeding and seepage, especially when applied to wooden surfaces (lacquered and laminated surfaces as well).
 This nicely priced tape is UV resistant but should be removed within 14 days for best results.
 Its slightly narrower width (0.94 inches) makes it ideal for corner and detail painting.
-Amazon customers award it 4.1 stars, and it also received the Good Housekeeping Seal of Approval in 2010.

 To tape wallpaper, finished wood, and fresh paint (as long as it’s dry to the touch), consider relying on FROGTAPE Delicate Surface Painter’s Tape.
 This low-adhesive tape is embedded with absorbent polymers that react with latex paints, forming a gel barrier that stops paint from bleeding.
 The tape can stay in place for up to 60 days and is best for interior use.
 It is highly versatile and especially useful for trim, windows, and detail work.
 In addition to being easy to remove, FROGTAPE Delicate Surface Painter’s Tape helps create crisp, beautiful lines.